-Crawford, a Democrat, was the representative for North Carolina's 10th congressional district from 1907 to 1909.
+Crawford was the representative for North Carolina’s 10th congressional district and was a Democrat.
+He served from 1907 to 1909.

 From Dec 1891 to Mar 1909, Crawford missed 265 of 1,050 roll call votes, which is 25.2%.
 This is on par with the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.

 |Dec 1891-Mar 1892||58||9||15.5%||29th|